Hertford County Public Schools: Governance

 The primary governing body of Hertford County Public Schools follows a council–manager government format with a five-member Board of Education appointing a Superintendent to run the day-to-day operations of the system.
 The school system currently resides in the North Carolina State Board of Education's First District.

-Board of Education
+Board of education

 The five members of the Board of Education generally meet on the last Monday of each month.
-The current members of the board are: David L. Shields (Chair), Dennis M. Deloatch (Vice-Chair), J. Wendell Hall, Sheila J. Porter, and James W. Shearn.
+The current members of the board are: Sheila J. Porter (Chair), Eddie Hall (Vice-Chair), Dennis M. Deloatch, J. Wendell Hall, and David Shields.

 Superintendent

-William T. Wright Jr., previously superintendent with McCormick County School District (South Carolina), was selected superintendent of the system in December 2015.
+Dr. Jesse J. Pratt, previously deputy superintendent of operations with Winston-Salem/Forsyth County Schools (WS/FCS), was selected superintendent of the system in November, 2022.

 Member schools

 Hertford County Public Schools has seven schools ranging from pre-kindergarten to twelfth grade.
 These are separated into three high schools, one middle schools, and three elementary schools.